This page has been completely rewritten into a full Getting Started series! Get started with Commerce here »

 To make sure Commerce knows where your cart is, update the

 commerce.cart_resource system setting with the ID of your Cart resource.
+As of v0.12, you can also set the

 Create the Checkout Page